datagrok-ai/public/help/domains/chem/chem.md

 <details>
 <summary>How to use</summary>

-1. Open the **Two Component Reaction** dialog by exuting the `Chem: TwoComponentReaction` function in the **Console**.
+1. Open the **Two Component Reaction** dialog by executing the `Chem: TwoComponentReaction` function in the **Console**.
 This opens a parameter input dialog.
 1. In the dialog:
    1. Select the reactants to use.
    1. Enter reaction in the filed provided.
    1. Choose whether to combine the reactants from two sets, or sequentially, and whether to randomize, by checking or clearing the Matrix Expansion and Randomize checkboxes.
-   1. Set other paramters, such as seed, the number of maximum random reactions.
+   1. Set other parameters, such as seed, the number of maximum random reactions.
    1. Click **OK** to execute.

 </details>